 If I take every symmetric matrix, take all symmetric matrices, and add them to all upper triangular matrices, then I've got a whole lot of matrices and it is a subspace.

 Any idea what, what matrices can I get out of a symmetric plus an upper triangular?
-I can get anything.
-I get all matrices.

 I get all three by threes.
-It's worth thinking about that.

 It's just like stretch your mind a little, just a little, to, to think of these subspaces and what their intersection is and what their sum is.

 And now can I give you a little -- oh, well, let's figure out the dimension.

 So what's the dimension of S plus U?